Getting Fit – it’s January, so it’s pretty hard to hide from, isn’t it?

 5. Be Patient, and keep going.

-Just because you’ve just hoovered up a whole pack of biscuits, or haven’t made time to exercise for a week, does that mean you stop bothering?
+Just because you’ve just hoovered up a whole pack of biscuits, or haven’t made time to exercise for a week, does that mean you stop bothering ever again?
 Of course not.